Principles And Applications of Neuroimaging Data Analysis

 PET dataset 2

-This is a subset of the LondonPride dataset for learning MAGIA, the in-house data processing pipeline hosted by Turku PET Centre.
-Link will be updated before the course starts.
+This is a subset of the LondonPride dataset that is used in the computer lab sessions for learning MAGIA, the in-house data processing pipeline hosted by Turku PET Centre.
+Use link1, and link2 to download the data.

 Lab session exercises and notes